GautierBlandin/context-gpt/style.md

   return <div>Hello, {name}!</div>;
 }
 ```
-- Components should have an aria-label to help screen readers and e2e tests
+- Components should have an appropriate role when possible, and an aria-label to help screen readers and e2e tests

 ## CSS